Tidally Delayed Spin-Down of Very Low Mass Stars: Methods

 \subsection{Influence of tides on the evolution of stellar spin}

 The spin evolution model summarized in the previous section must be generalized to account for tidal stresses, which can exchange angular momentum between the orbit and the spins of the primary and secondary when the primary star has a close stellar or sub-stellar companion.
 We assume that tidal stresses are redistributed much faster than the secular spin evolution that we will solve for \citep{Zahn2008,bookrozelot2012environments}.
-We focus only on equilibrium tides, for which the star evolves in hydrostatic equilibrium during its response to tidal forcing (e.g, \citep{Zahn1977,tassoul_2000}).
+We focus only on equilibrium tides, for which the star evolves in hydrostatic equilibrium during its response to tidal forcing.
+Dynamical tides can enhance the tidal influence but compared to equilibrium tides they become relevant only for a short time fraction of the overall evolution.
+Including these effects can be a subject for future work. \citep[e.g.,][]{Zahn1977,tassoul_2000}.

 We consider a sub-stellar companion in a circular orbit, and a uniform rotation of the primary star at angular velocity $\Omega_{\star}$.
 The gravitational field of the secondary deforms the primary, and vice-versa, but we focus on the former.
 Since the star is not a perfect fluid, it will incur a viscously mediated time lag $\Delta t$ to the deformation that offsets the direction of tidal bulges from the instantaneous direction of the external force by a small angle $\delta$, producing a torque.
-In the weak-friction approximation $\delta\ll 1$, the tidal torque $\Gamma_{\rm T}$ on the primary can be written (e.g \citep{tassoul_2000}):
+We adopt the weak friction approximation.
+In the weak-friction approximation $\delta\ll 1$, assuming that the tidal force acts as a perturbation on the primary.
+Then the tidal torque $\Gamma_{\rm T}$ on the primary can be written \citep[e.g.,][]{tassoul_2000}:

 where $m$ is the secondary (companion) mass and $a$ is the orbital separation.
-Here $k$ is the apsidal motion constant determined by the structure of the star.
+Here $k$ is the apsidal motion constant determined by the structure of the star, where we use values $\rm k=0.155$ and $\rm k=0.054$ from MESA \citep{Claret2023} corresponding to the stellar masses $M_\star=0.2M_\odot$ and $M_\star=0.6M_\odot$.

 In the weak friction approximation,

 showing that $\delta$ is linearly proportional to the departure from synchronism and a constant factor $\Delta t=t_{\rm ff}^2/t_{\rm conv}$, the ratio of the free-fall time squared to the convective friction timescale.
 Here $t_{\rm ff}=\left({GM_\star}/{R_{\star}^3}\right)^{-1/2}$ with orbital angular velocity $\Omega_{\rm orb}$ given by: